R2333333/studyNotes/COMP3000FinalReview(NotesSummary).md

 ---
 # Signal, Memory and Background Process
 Signals:
-` Can interupt a process at any time. `
+* Can interupt a process at any time.
+* The flag of restart will restart the syscall that was interupted by the signal(if we don't restart, the read() will retrun as failed when it was interupted)

 Memory:
 * can be allocated: